exoplatform/exo-documentation/docs/PersonalApplications.rst

 |PEOPLE8|

-2. Click Confirm/ Ignore icons next to the contact name to accept/deny the request respectively.
+2. Click Confirm/ Ignore icons near the contact name to accept/deny the request respectively.

     .. note:: You can also accept the request directly in the users' card and by hovering the cursor over the contact name, then click Confirm.
     |PEOPLE9|